Refocus Intervention Programme

 The Refocus Programmes offers full time study including a personal and social development curriculum based on cognitive behavioural strategies that aim to support students to manage their way of relating to other people and situations that may otherwise cause problems and obstacles in a mainstream educational setting.

 In addition, all students participate in the Reintegration Success Programme which is delivered each week.
-This programme is designed to address individual reasons leading to exclusion by targeting the underlying difficulties contributing to common behaviours exhibited by children and young people.
+This programme is designed to address the individual reasons leading to exclusion by targeting the underlying difficulties contributing to common behaviours exhibited by children and young people.
 Managing feelings and responses to situations, dealing with conflict, positive social interaction and accepting the direction of adults requires a level of emotional intelligence often lacking in students excluded from school.
-Our aim is to support our children and young people to build these skills using interactive group sessions as part of the Refocus Programme delivered at Horizons Academy.
+Our aim is to support our children and young people to build these skills using interactive group sessions as part of the Refocus Programme.

 A weekly report is produced regarding student engagement and attendance with a full report focussing on attendance, behaviour and progress in core subjects included at review meetings throughout the placement.
 All students attending the Refocus Programme receive reintegration support in the home school upon completion of the programme to ensure continuity of progress.